-The time of establishing the necropolis in Grzybnica can be determined during the period of Roman influences, that is 80-120 AD.
-Its bloom and period of the most intensive use, ends around 160-200/230 AD.
-It is related to the arrival from Scandinavia of the Germanic population identified with the tribes of Goths and Gepids.
-In Poland, they created the so-called Wielbark culture in Pomerania region.
+The foundation of the necropolis in Grzybnica took place during the Roman period, i.e. in the years around 80-120 AD.
+Its heyday and period of most intensive use ended around 160-200 AD.
+It was related to the arrival of the Germanic population from Scandinavia, identified with the Goths and Gepids, who created the so-called Wielbark culture in Pomerania region.
 They were to come to Pomerania under the leadership of king Berig.
 Then, under the fifth king, Filimer, they moved through Mazowsze, the eastern part of Małopolska, Podlasie, Volhynia, Polesie, and then they came to Ukraine and as far as Romania.
 There, under Ermanaric, they formed a strong tribal union that threatened the neighboring Roman provinces.

 Hahuła K., Cmentarzysko z kręgami kamiennymi w Grzybnicy, Koszalin 1992.